lpchester12/Projects/medicine_recommendation_system/notebooks/README.md

 medicine_info_recommendation <- notebook where system runs
 * Github keeps saying that it is a invalid notebook, please check this notebook after download.

+---

+medicine_info_recommendation.py <- py file for the system notebook.